Antigonish, Nova Scotia, Canada

 SOCI 313: Conceptions of Disability

-(Spring CRN 14587) An introduction to the field of disability studies, this course examines the ways in which disabled people and disability issues are defined and treated in contemporary society.
+(Winter CRN 61461) An introduction to the field of disability studies, this course examines the ways in which disabled people and disability issues are defined and treated in contemporary society.
 Social and political conceptions of disability are contrasted with medical and individualistic definitions of disability with the aim of developing a critique of taken-for-granted conceptions of normal bodies, minds, and senses.
 Communitybased contributions and responses to disability knowledge are emphasized and common ideas and assumptions about disability are situated historically to illustrate changing relations to disability over time, and to the role of disability knowledge in social change.
 The experience of disability will be stressed.
 Three credits.

 Start Your Journey